Meeting Time: January 31, 2023 at 5:00pm PST

 • Default_avatar

-Fernando Gonzalez over 1 year ago
+Fernando Gonzalez almost 2 years ago

 What the **** does the police need an armored, multi-terrain vehicle for in a city with crumbling streets and rising homelessness?
 To more efficiently run over vagrants?
 Regardless of what the funds were earmarked for, this request is tone deaf and should be opposed.